rdegges/okta.github.io/hugo/content/docs/api/resources/authn.md

 ##### Response Example for Enroll Okta Call Factor
 {:.api .api-response .api-response-example}

-> Use the `resend` link to send another OTP if user doesn&#8217;t receive the original activation Voice Call OTP.
+> Use the `resend` link to send another OTP if user doesn't receive the original activation Voice Call OTP.

 ~~~json
 {